 Bollywood Songs: A Tapestry of Artistic Expression

-Bollywood songs are a tapestry of artistic expression that seamlessly weaves together music, dance, visual arts, acting, and storytelling.
+Bollywood songs are a tapestry of artistic expression that seamlessly weaves together creative writing, cinematography, set design, fashion and costume design, performance art, choreography and creative direction.
 They are more than just entertaining musical interludes; they are a reflection of Indian culture, a medium for social commentary, and a source of inspiration and joy for millions.
-The impact of Bollywood songs extends far beyond the screen, leaving an indelible mark on the hearts and souls of audiences worldwide.
+Just like filmmaking, even Bollywood songs are a truly collaborative art form.
 They are a testament to the power of art to transcend boundaries and create a universal language of emotions and celebration.

 YouTube channels to learn art and design can be the stepping stone to a successful creative career.
 These days, learning is not limited to a four-walled classroom.
 Thankfully, if you have a computer or smartphone and the right resources, learning art and design can be easy and free.
-In this post we will explore 5 extremely helpful art and design YouTube channels that are full of good advice, tutorials and offer just as much learning as an expensive degree or professional counselling session.
+In this post, we will explore 9 art and design YouTube channels that are full of good advice, tutorials and offer just as much learning as an expensive design degree.

 Martin Perhiniak runs this YouTube channel that is full of lessons on design theory and creative thinking along with technical instructions on how to execute your vision in Adobe software.
-“Yes I’m A Designer” is a reliable YouTube channel to learn Adobe software as Perhiniak is a certified Adobe instructor.
+“Yes I’m A Designer” is a reliable YouTube channel for learning Adobe software as Perhiniak is a certified Adobe instructor.

 As the name would suggest, this YouTube channel has dedicated episodes from masters in the field.
 Not every video is about a creative profession but even if it isn’t your field, there are still good lessons in management.
 They cover topics like creative writing, fashion design, the culinary arts, Videography and more.
 MasterClass has even had famous guests like Melinda Gates, Richard Branson and Marques Brownlee.